basecamp/bc3-api/sections/webhooks.md

 ###### Status propagation to children recordings

 Starting the 1st of July 2024, Basecamp won't notify of changes that are automatically propagated to children's recordings.
-For example, when archiving a project, all its contained recordings will get archived too.
-In this case, Basecamp will only notify the status change on the parent project, not on each of the contained items.
+For example, when archiving a todolist, all its contained todos and comments within each todo will get archived too.
+In this case, Basecamp will only notify the status change on the parent todolist, not on each of the contained items.

 ###### Endpoints